aledelunap/inside-deep-learning-with-burn/README.md

 <h2 align="center">📖 Contents</h2>

-Currently, the repository includes the code for the following chapters:
+Currently, this repository includes the code for the following chapters:

 - Chapter 2 Fully connected networks
   - 2.1 Neural networks as optimization